rsokl/custom_inherit/README.md

       -----
       Some notes here."""
 ```
-(note that the "Raises" section of the parent's method is left out, because the child
+(note the special case where the "Raises" section of the parent's method is left out, because the child
- class implements a "Returns" section.
+ class implements a "Returns" section instead.
 Jump [ahead](#builtin) for a detailed description
  of the "numpy" style)

 Keep in mind that the syntax for deriving from a meta class is slightly different in Python 2: